Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - When your dough is risen and ready to place in the oven, score the top with a sharp blade.
-The purpose for this is two-fold—it creates a decorative top and (more importantly) releases the pressure inside of the dough so that it expands evenly while baking.
+The purpose of this is two-fold—it creates a decorative top and (more importantly) releases the pressure inside of the dough so that it expands evenly while baking.

 - Bake in a 375-degree oven for 25 to 30 minutes.
 Not sure the bread has baked long enough?
 Turn a loaf over and tap with your index finger.
-If it sounds "hollow", your bread is done.
+If it sounds "hollow," your bread is done.
 You can also use an instant-read thermometer.
 The internal temperature of the bread should be 190 degrees F.

 - Immediately after you take your loaves from the oven, remove them from the baking sheet and place on a wire rack to cool.
 If they remain on the baking sheet the bottoms will steam and become soggy.
-Setting the finished loaves on an elevated cooling rack allows for air circulation and ensures that the crust will remain "crusty".
+Setting the finished loaves on an elevated cooling rack allows for air circulation and ensures that the crust will remain "crusty."